-In the meantime, there has been a fascinating and distracting discussion going on over yesterday's density post.
+There has been a fascinating and distracting discussion going on over yesterday's density article.
 One exchange, in particular, over efficiency deserves some highlight.

 Someone named Mike was making the quintessential 1970's environmentalist argument: